nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/BASIC_EVENTS.md

     }
     ```
-1. Now you need to export this function so that the `main.js` module can import it and invoke it.
-Place this code at the very bottom of the `dialogs.js` file.
-    ```js
-    export default initializeDetailButtonEvents
-    ```
 1. Import the function into `main.js` and invoke it.
     ```js
     /**
      *  Import the initializeDetailButtonEvents function
      *  reference and then invoke it
      */
-    import initializeDetailButtonEvents from './dialogs.js'
+    import { initializeDetailButtonEvents } from './dialogs.js'

     initializeDetailButtonEvents()
     ```